google-deepmind/rlax/README.md

 [haiku](https://github.com/deepmind/haiku) and
 [bsuite](https://github.com/deepmind/bsuite).

+## Content

+The operations and functions provided are not complete algorithms, but implementations of reinforcement learning specific mathematical operations that are needed when building fully-functional agents capable of learning:

+* Values, including both state and action-values;
+* Values for Non-linear generalizations of the Bellman equations.
+* Return Distributions, aka distributional value functions;
+* General Value Functions, for cumulants other than the main reward;
+* Policies, via policy-gradients in both continuous and discrete action spaces.

+The library supports both on-policy and off-policy learning (i.e. learning from data sampled from a policy different from the agent's policy).

+See file-level and function-level doc-strings for the documentation of these functions and for references to the papers that introduced and/or used them.

 ## Usage

-The operations and functions provided are not complete algorithms, but implementations of reinforcement learning specific mathematical operations that are needed when building fully-functional agents.

 See `examples/catch.py` for an example of using some of the functions in RLax to implement a Q-learning agent capable of learning to play Catch (a common unit-test for agent learning in the reinforcement learning literature).

-See file-level and function-level doc-strings for the documentation of these functions and for references to the papers that introduced and/or used them.

 ## Background